nf-core/eager/docs/usage.md

 Turns off QualiMap and thus does not compute coverage and other mapping metrics.

+## BAM Conversion Options

+### `--run_convertbam`

+Allows you to convert BAM input back to FASTQ for downstream processing.
+Note this is required if you need to perform AdapterRemoval and/or polyG clipping.

 ## Complexity Filtering Options

 ### `--complexity_filter_poly_g`

-Performs a poly-G tail removal step in the beginning of the pipeline, if turned on.
+Performs a poly-G tail removal step in the beginning of the pipeline using `fastp`, if turned on.
 This can be useful for trimming ploy-G tails from short-fragments sequenced on two-colour Illumina chemistry such as NextSeqs (where no-fluorescence is read as a G on two-colour chemistry), which can inflate reported GC content values.

 ### `--complexity_filter_poly_g_min`